photoprism/photoprism-docs/docs/user-guide/faq.md

 ## Library, Counts & Files ##

-??? question "Which file types are supported?"
+??? question "What media file types are supported?"

     The primary image format is JPEG.
 Support for JPEG XL is planned but not available yet.
     When indexing, a JPEG sidecar file may be created automatically for RAW, HEIF, TIFF, PNG, BMP, GIF, and video files.